 Proactive customer service has always been a good strategy – providing great service before you are asked to do so.
 (The waiter that fills the glass of water before the guest asks for it.)
 This made me think about three possible scenarios.

 So here is the way to look at the third situation, hence today’s lesson.
 Complaints are gifts.
 Problems are opportunities.
 Tell me there is a problem and give me a chance to show you how good I can be.
 Let me show you how much I care.
 If you give me the chance to help you, I will.
 If you don’t tell me, I can’t help you.

 Reread that last sentence.
 There is one problem with it.
 Many times people won’t tell you if there is a problem.
-Which brings us back to being proactive.
+This brings us back to being proactive.
 You have to know.
-The way to know is to listen to peoples’ comments and ask them questions.
+The way to know is to listen to people’s comments and ask them questions.

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.

 Legal Information | Sitemap | Site by: digitalONDA

 Legal Information | Sitemap Legap

 Site by: digitalONDA